 What’s this?
 It looks like a hat, and it is.
-But more importantly, it’s a gauge swatch.
-Double dipping here!
+But more importantly, it was a gauge swatch.
+It was a double dip!

 Of course, a gauge swatch for a sweater should be washed and blocked.
 Treat your swatch the way you plan to treat your FO!
-Bisquee is helping with the blocking train here.
+Bisquee helped with the blocking train.

 Hats are pretty simple.
 Here’s a recipe.
 Measure your head.
 You want your hat to measure 1-2“ less than that.
 Negative ease keeps your hat from sliding over your eyes.
 Take your estimated gauge (I’m relying on the ballband guess of 5 sts/inch on a US 7.
 Multiply that by the number of inches you want (20” in this case).
-That gives me a cast on of 100 sts.
-I wanted to add this colorwork pattern from Dreyma, which has a repeat of 8 sts, so I cast on 104 instead of 100 (13 x 8 = 104).
+That gave me a cast on of 100 sts.
+I wanted to add the colorwork pattern from Dreyma, which has a repeat of 8 sts, so I cast on 104 instead of 100 (13 x 8 = 104).
 That would make the hat between 20 and 21”, which is fine.
 I could have used 96 instead, which would make the hat 19.5”.
 Same same.
-I’m using a 16” circular needle.
+I used a 16” circular needle.

 I like a K2P2 ribbing on the edge, which means my cast on should be a multiple of 4.
 96, 100, and 104 are all fine for that.
 Use a needle 2 sizes smaller than the needle for the body of the hat (US 5 in this case).
 Knit K2P2 ribbing to desired height.
 Change to larger needles and knit stockinette until piece measures 5.5” from the cast on (I tried 6.5” first, based on the common wisdom that a hat is as tall as your hand before you start the crown shaping, but it was too tall.
 5.5” is plenty.)